 Markets operate most efficiently when they have transparency and data markets aren't an exception to this rule.
-Transparency comes in many forms when working with a Data Streaming Platform:
+Transparency comes in many forms when working with a Data Collaboration Platform:

 - Supply Chain: Buyers know who is selling the data, how the data was collected and is able to build a relationship with their counterparts.
 Sellers know who is buying their data and how it is being used.
 Further, both buyers and sellers are free to cultivate relationships with one another to create long term strategic partnerships worthy of the importance of data being moved between parties.

 - Pricing: Data Collaboration Platforms need to operate with transparent pricing.
 The goal of the platforms is to make the data ecosystem more trustworthy and to not be an active participant.
 Opacity in the pricing structure only hurts this objective.

 - Product: Customers using a Data Collaboration Platform should fully understand how the mechanics of the platform work for themselves as well as their counterparts using the tools.
 Again, trust is paramount in any market and eliminating black boxes as part of the product offering needs to be a priority.

 Data Collaboration Platforms were created to give control back to organizations as their data strategies mature.
 Empowerment, in the form of allowing customers to act autonomously, is the key to giving that control back.